lianchenglu/biostat625hw3/README.md

 You can install the development version of hw3cca from [GitHub](https://github.com/) with:

+* You should inlucde `llapack` and `lblas` library in your computer, or you can use [biostat server](https://biostat-login.sph.umich.edu/) to install this package.

+* You can find how to install [LAPACK](https://github.com/Reference-LAPACK/lapack) here.

 ``` r
 # You can install it with vignettes
 # devtools::install_github("lianchenglu/biostat625hw3")